-Figure 4.31 shows NRH1 azimuth-radius analyses of Q-condensate and vertical wind during the most pronounced day of diurnal reflectivity fluctuations (06 Aug).
+Figure 25 shows NRH1 azimuth-radius analyses of Q-condensate and vertical wind during the most pronounced day of diurnal reflectivity fluctuations (06 Aug).
 This figure suggests that an area of enhanced moisture and vertical winds forms outside the eyewall (R~75-150 km) around local midnight that day.
 This feature appears to be elevated above the surface, has a vertical extent of ~2-14 km, and clearly propagates away from the storm throughout the day, reaching radii of approximately 200, 250, and 300 km at 0600, 1200, and 1800 LST respectively.
 This region of enhanced moisture and vertical winds may, in fact, be linked to a diurnal pulse that is propagating away from the storm and during the afternoon, becomes coupled with a trailing downdraft and area of suppressed low-level moisture.
 This area behind the diurnal pulse extends from the surface to ~ 3 km and may be the signature of a cold pool.
 In fact, the entire propagating feature (TC diurnal pulse and cold pool) looks remarkably similar to a squall line.
 If TC diurnal pulses do indeed behave like squall line features that propagate away from the storm each day, some kind of common lifting mechanism, such as a gravity wave, frontal feature, or outflow boundary is suggested.
-Also, since squall lines develop in regions of optimal moisture, stability, and lift, it is possible that the priming of the environment just outside the inner core (R~150-350 km) during the nighttime that was discussed in section 4.4.3 (i.e. elevated LNB and enhanced CAPE) could support the existence of a convectively active, long lived (several hours) squall line feature.
+Also, since squall lines develop in regions of optimal moisture, stability, and lift, it is possible that the priming of the environment just outside the inner core (R~150-350 km) during the nighttime that was discussed in section 3.3c (i.e. elevated LNB and enhanced CAPE) could support the existence of a convectively active, long lived (several hours) squall line feature.
 Finally, squall lines sustain themselves by producing their own lift via outflow boundaries.
 Dunion et al. 2014 noted that arc clouds (i.e. outflow boundaries) often appear to form along the leading edges of TC diurnal pulses, which further supports this idea that TC diurnal pulses associated with the TCDC behave like squall lines.
-These ideas will be explored more in Chapter 6’s discussion of 2014 Hurricane Edouard.
+These ideas will be explored in future work.
 Whatever this feature is, it repeats over multiple days of the NRH1 study period and appears to have origins in a deep (but elevated) layer at radii where radiation tendencies support reduced static stability and increased IAKE near and after sunset each day.
-The TCDC conceptual clock (Fig. 3.10) also suggests that as this feature propagates away from the storm during the early to late morning, it is located at R~200-300 km.
-Analyses of the LNB (section 4.3.3, Fig. 4.14) indicate that this timing coincides with diurnal minima in LNB heights (z~500-600 hPa) in this region of the peripheral TC environment, which could act to limit its vertical extent as it propagates away from the storm.
+The TCDC conceptual clock presented by Dunion et al. (2014) also suggests that as this feature propagates away from the storm during the early to late morning, it is located at R~200-300 km.
+Analyses of the LNB (section 3.2c, Fig. 14) indicate that this timing coincides with diurnal minima in LNB heights (z~500-600 hPa) in this region of the peripheral TC environment, which could act to limit its vertical extent as it propagates away from the storm.
 Although the exact mechanism causing the diurnal features described above is not clear, their regular diurnal occurrence does suggest that radiation tendencies that are being driven by the solar cycle may be a key controlling factor.